alejandrodl/drum-sample-retrieval-vocalisation/README.md

 Contents
 --------

-- `src` – the main codebase with scripts for processing data, models, and results (details in sections below).
+- `src` – the main codebase with scripts for processing data, models, and results.
 - `data` – datasets and processed data used throughout the study.
 - `models` – folder that hosts already trained models.
 - `results` – folder that hosts information relative to final accuracy results.